 Until we're delivered new figures and accurate statistics, we can only hazard a guess on how the marketplace will be affected.

-- 69% of employers are finding it difficult to fill roles
+- More than 9 out of 10 employers are struggling to fill jobs

 If this is a trend that will stick, employers need to work on ways to attract the best players from a limited resource pool.